yaoli/GSN/README.md

 5       Train :  0.266533       Valid :  0.264087       Test  :  0.265572       time :  20.26944 MeanVisB :  -0.47086 W :  ['0.023840', '0.022517']

-For each training epoch, the first 3 numbers are the training cost, followed by the training time (in seconds), then the mean of the visable bias, and mean of the magnitude of weights.
+For each training epoch, the first 3 numbers are the training cost, followed by the training time (in seconds, on GPU Nvidia GeForce GTX580, 300 seconds in Intel(R) Core(TM) i7-2600K CPU @ 3.40GHz), then the mean of the visable bias, and mean of the magnitude of weights.

 ----------------